kiran9615/Linear-Regression-Model-Car-Dekho-/README.md

-The columns in the given dataset are as follows: name
+The columns in the given dataset are as follows:

-year

-selling_price

-km_driven

-fuel

-seller_type

-transmission

-Owner
+name  -  It shows the name of the car which includes brand and model of the car.

+year  -  It shows the year in which car was bought.

+selling_price  -  It shows selling price of the car.

+km_driven  -  It shows the distance travelled by the car in km.

+fuel  -  It shows the type of the fuel used by car.

+seller_type  -  It shows about the seller, whether the seller is individual or dealer.

+transmission  -  It shows car is manual or automatic.

+Owner  -  It shows the number of owners car previously had.